pmgledhill102/ace-training-content/ace/content/week2/02-compute-engine.md

   * Cost-sensitive development and test environments.
 * **Not Suitable For:** Critical, stateful applications requiring guaranteed uptime (e.g., primary databases, interactive user-facing apps sensitive to interruption).

+-->

 ---

 # GPUs & Accelerator-Optimized VMs

 * **What are GPUs?** Graphics Processing Units, specialized hardware for parallel processing.
 * **Attaching GPUs:**
-  * Can be attached to general-purpose N1 machine types or specialized Accelerator-Optimized A2 or G2 machine types.
+  * Attached to gen-purpose N1 machine types or specialized Accelerator-Optimized A2 or G2 machines.
   * Specific GPU types (e.g., NVIDIA Tesla T4, V100, A100, L4) are available, varying by region and zone.
   * Number of GPUs per VM is limited based on machine type.
 * **Driver Installation:** You are responsible for installing the appropriate NVIDIA drivers on the VM.
 Google provides resources and some images may come with drivers pre-installed.